wix-incubator/wix-developers-example-apps/oauth-boilerplate/USERFLOW4TESTING.md

-# User flow in Wix today
+# User flow for usability testing

 You can review the current user flow in Wix and where your app should trigger its email.